JingZhang617/COD-Rank-Localize-and-Segment/README.md

 https://drive.google.com/file/d/10uv__-_80GUGDkCb3alnlHpV3trjFtt_/view?usp=sharing

-Code will be released very soon.
+Other code will be released very soon.

 # Benchmark results:
 1) Please download the benchmark results (camoudlage maps) for your convienience.
 All the benchmark methods are trained with the COD10K training dataset (of size 4040):